 Follow the links for Public Health England information on the effects of lead and more on how we sample for lead as part of the water quality standards.

-If you are concerned that you may have lead plumbing or would like the drinking water checked for lead, please telephone our Customer Services team on 0330 303 0368 (calls charged at local rate) and we will arrange to take a water sample for analysis, free of charge.
+Lots more information about how to check for lead is below.
+If you're concerned that you may have lead plumbing, or would like your drinking water checked for lead, please call us to arrange a visit to your property and we'll take a water sample for analysis, free of charge: